 Treatment - EMDR therapy uses bilateral stimulation to activate both sides of the brain while bringing trauma-related images, emotions, bodily sensations, and cognition into conscious attention.
 As the traumatic memory is being reprocessed and integrated into one's normal memory networks, the person gradually becomes desensitized to various triggers and memories.
 The traumatic experience/stress can often be resolved.

-* Severe childhood abuse may leads to complex PTSD.
+* Childhood abuse may leads to complex PTSD.